 A direct communications system avoids having to send proxy materials through brokers, banks, and other intermediaries, enabling companies to communicate with their shareholders in a more efficient and cost-effective manner.
 Shareholders who desire to remain anonymous would be permitted to do so through the establishment of nominee accounts, but would do so at their own expense.

-The SEC needs to conduct a comprehensive evaluation of the shareholder voting and communications system.
-This evaluation should include the following principles and recommendations:
+The SEC needs to update and modernize the U.S. shareholder voting and communications system.
+Any reforms should include the following principles and recommendations:

 2. Voting By Retail Investors.
 The SEC should examine how to protect the vote of the retail investor, particularly in the case of unvoted shares.